kubernetes/website/docs/getting-started-guides/logging-sdl.md

 ![image](/images/blog-logging/diagrams/cloud-logging.png)

 This diagram shows four nodes created on a Google Compute Engine cluster with the name of each VM node on a purple background.
 The internal and public IPs of each node are shown on gray boxes and the pods running in each node are shown in green boxes.
 Each pod box shows the name of the pod and the namespace it runs in, the IP address of the pod and the images which are run as part of the pod's execution.
-Here we see that every node is running a fluentd-cloud-logging pod which is collecting the log output of the containers running on the same node and sending them to Google Cloud Logging.
+Here we see that every node is running a fluentd-cloud-logging pod which is collecting the log output of the containers running on the same node and sending them to Stackdriver Logging.
 A pod which provides the
 [cluster DNS service](/docs/admin/dns) runs on one of the nodes and a pod which provides monitoring support runs on another node.

-To help explain how cluster level logging works let's start off with a synthetic log generator pod specification [counter-pod.yaml](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/examples/blog-logging/counter-pod.yaml):
+To help explain how cluster-level logging works let's start off with a synthetic log generator pod specification [counter-pod.yaml](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/examples/blog-logging/counter-pod.yaml):

 {% include code.html language="yaml" file="counter-pod.yaml" k8slink="/examples/blog-logging/counter-pod.yaml" %}